England vs USA match preview: Who can colonize all three points in Qatar?

 Gareth Southgate (England)

-After leading the Three Lions to a semi-final finish at the last 2018 FIFA World Cup in Qatar, Southgate would hope he can take his team a step further - to the final - this term.
-Possibly two.
+After leading the Three Lions to a semi-final finish at the last FIFA World Cup in Russia in 2018, Southgate would hope he can take his team a step further - to the final - this term.
+Possibly two steps further - the final, and the trophy.

 Southgate on remaining competitive: "This is a good period for English football, we feel we can be competitive for many years to come and that's the aim - to have a sustained challenge in the later stages of the big competitions and we've not done that for years and years."